Where is Roatán?

 What can we do on the island?

 The island boasts tons of different activities for all personality types.
 If you prefer to relax and enjoy the water, The Beach House has a private dock that you can enjoy without interruption.
 For the scuba divers and snorkelers, the West End is home to many premier dive shops (most of which will allow snorkelers to hitch a ride), and the reefs are spectacular.
 At The Beach House, we can also help you secure various activities during your stay, including horseback riding, island tours, sloth sanctuary tours, fishing trips, dolphin encounters, and sunset catamaran trips, just to name a few.
-See our activities page for more ideas.
+See our experiences page for more ideas.
 If you have any questions, please feel free to send us an email or WhatsApp and we will be happy to help you plan your activities.

 How do we get to The Beach House from the airport or ferry terminal?